denilgabani/skin-disease-detection-edge/README.md

 Skin Disease Detection at edge predicts the disease of skin from the image of that infected part in less than one second and that's where come ai at the edge.

+This web app simply take an disease image using a web interface and give the disease name with accuracy and time taken for prediction.

 ## Getting Started